skakau/my-ramblings/docs/Weekly Goals.md

 ---
 share: true
 ---
+## ## W39 September 25 - September 29 2023
+**Goals**
+- Begin investigation in clinician idle time in UK
+- Catch up on 1:1's
+- More team attending web-infra DS

+This will be a short week for me as I am taking some personal leave to visit some friends Thur-Mon

+**Reflection on week**

 ## W38 September 18 - September 22 2023
 **Goals**
 - Follow up on actions from Blackbeards retro